AnhKhoaNG/password_generator/README.md

 # password_generator
-Generate a simple secure password generator using Python
+Generate a simple secure password generator using Python with **secret module**